 Going in circles.
 One hundred years is enough time to tell us that a new direction is needed, that our underlying assumptions are not quite right.
 Our searches for dark matter and dark energy qualify.
 Also, time’s arrow has been a problem for centuries.
 It assuredly qualifies.

 The simple part of Max Planck’s formula for Planck Time could change everything.
 The five pictured above could have mapped the universe during their 1931 dinner together.
 Perhaps they didn’t have “simplicity” deep within their very being.
 Perhaps their Nobel prize dulled their curiosity.
 Planck Time remained an intellectual orphan until 2001 when Frank Wilczek of MIT (Nobel, 2004) lifted this part of Planck’s work out of oblivion.
 Within three articles in Physics Today, Wilczek recognized Planck’s core concepts.
 In 2016 we stretched the simple part of Planck’s Formula from Planck Time to the Age of the Universe in 202 doublings.

-See line 10 within the horizontally-scrolled chart!
-Those numbers were begging us to re-examine our concepts of light, space and time.
+See lines 2, 3, 4, 5 (horizontally-scrolled chart): Those numbers are begging us to re-examine our concepts of light, space and time.

 From 1899 to 1905 Max Planck worked to discern natural units for time, length, mass and charge, all from the properties of nature, not from human constructs.
 With Einstein’s formula and Planck’s formula, they could readily see that light was a key part of each definition and that length-and-time are clearly derivative and necessarily intertwined.

 A simple orientation, a simple formula, a new view of the universe

 Double the Planck base units, continue doubling each result, in 202 successive doublings you will have everything, everywhere, for all time, notated in a very tight mathematical relation.
 It is an outline, the beginning of a working model of the universe.